elimiranda93/auto-insurance-retention/README.md

 Test Score: 0.30129950495049507
 The results of this model were low too, with marginal differences from the Log 1 results.

-- XG Boost:
+- XG Boost Results:
 Mean Squared Error: 5111814.5000
 R^2 Score: 0.0646
 Based on the Mean Squared Error, the XG Boost model is not very good at making predictions on this DataFrame.
 The R^2 score supports our findings above as the model is only able to explain about 7.05% of the variance in the target variable.
 In other words, the model does not fit this data.

-- Decision Tree:
+- Decision Tree Results:
 Cross-validation scores: [0.1170777  0.12027583 0.11788887 0.11709322 0.11616496]
 Mean cross-validation score: 0.1177001172868791
 The Mean cross-validation score is considerably low.
 This is likely due to the data quality.
 However, hyperparameter tuning could be helpful.

+MODEL OPTIMIZATION
+For our model tuning/optimization, several sampling techniques were tested in an attempt to resolve a class imbalance in the data (likely stemming from an imbalance in the target class).
+The most effective sampling technique was SMOOTEN.
+Additionally, pipelines were used to streamline data preprocessing and gridsearch were used to find the optimal combinations of parameters that yield the best performance for each model.

+Note: The class imbalance was discovered after baseline modeling was completed, so the baseline models were rerun with the same resampled data as the tuned models.
+Log 2 was dropped as a gridsearch will only result in one optimal Log model.
+Train/Test scores were used to evaluate all baseline and tuned models.

+RESAMPLED BASELINE MODELS
+- Resampled Baseline Log 1 Results:
+Best Training Score: 0.6792481296165591
+Best Test Score: 0.5578100838903702

+- Resampled Baseline XG Boost Results:
+Best Training Score: 0.6861878791605245
+Best Test Score: 0.6243541821399147

+- Resampled Baseline Decision Tree Results:
+Best Training Score: 0.8970850458504891
+Best Test Score: 0.6884489413254435

 TUNED MODELS
+- Tuned Log 1 Results:
+Best Training Score: 0.6792481296165591
+Best Test Score: 0.5578100838903702

+- Tuned XG Boost Results:
+Best Training Score: 0.6861878791605245
+Best Test Score: 0.6243541821399147

+- Tuned Decision Tree Results:
+Best Training Score: 0.8970850458504891
+Best Test Score: 0.6884489413254435

+- Tuned KNN Results:
+Best Training Score: 0.8972239456292161
+Best Test Score: 0.6668026283214215

 ## 📝 Findings and Conclusions
 The models in their current state are doing a poor job of making predictions on this data set.
 The primary cause for this is likely poor data quality.

 Potential improvements:
 Conducting research for data with better quality could be a possible solution to the performance of the models for this project.
-Instead of using generated data, real world data would be ideal or perhaps generated data that was more reflective of the real world.
+A dataset containing demographics for more customers that churned would be ideal.
+Also, instead of using generated data, real world data would be ideal or perhaps generated data that was more reflective of the real world.
+Lastly, another angle to approach this project would be to use days_tenure as the target variable for modeling as it is the inverse of churn and can still be used to identify demographics associated with customer retention.
+Since this variable is continuous, it would be best to use linear regression models, decision tree, KNN and XG Boost.